-why use clarified butter?
+Why use clarified butter?

-ways to use clarified butter
+ways to use it

 - s’mores baklava